Karumi/KataLogInLogOutKotlin/README.md

 ============================

 - We are here to practice unit testing.
-- We are going to use [JUnit][espresso] to interact with the Application UI.
+- We are going to use [JUnit][junit] to interact with the Application UI.
 - We are going to practice pair programming.

 ---